Rudy Panucci On Pop Culture

 Psychedelic Shack can be heard every Monday at 2 PM, with replays Tuesday at 9 AM, Wednesday at 10 PM, Friday at 1 PM, and Saturday at 9 AM.
 You can hear Prognosis on The AIR Monday at 3 PM, with replays Tuesday at 7 AM, Wednesday at 8 PM, Thursday at Noon, and Saturday at 10 AM.

-At 8 PM you can hear a classic episode of The Comedy Vault that delivers a boot to the head, courtesy of the Canadian comedy troupe, The Frantics.
+At 8 PM you can hear a classic episode of The Comedy Vault that delivers music of one Weird Al Yankovic.

 The PopCulteer